sugarcoat/sugarcoat/README.md

 This object holds general configuration values.

-### `cwd` ###

-  - Required: No
-  - Type: `String`
-  - Default: `process.cwd()`

-Path to which `dest` is relative.

 ### `dest` ###

   - Required: Yes
   - Type: `String`
   - Default: `null`
-  - Relative: `settings.cwd`
+  - Relative: `process.cwd()`

 Directory to which Sugarcoat will output the results.
 This path is relative to `cwd`.
 Sugarcoat will create any directories that do not already exist.
 If given the option 'none', Sugarcoat will not output a rendered pattern library.

 ### `graphic` ###